-Before the very first announcement from our local NC governor, Master Wedding Planner, Jennifer Ball (JB) sent out a 4-page PDF calming our KYAE clients as to how we foreseen the next few weeks.
+Before the very first announcement from our local NC governor, Master Wedding Planner, Jennifer Ball (JB) sent out a 4-page PDF calming our KYAE clients as to how we foreseen the next few weeks even year.
 Within hours, the governor advised the 100 person event cap which JB had already recommended for any events for the next year.

 Watching closely, researching, listening and learning on April 4, 2020 JB sent out a 16-page PDF to clients and couples planning events over the next year.
 We also updated all of our payment plans to assist all of our couples survive the next immediate months.
 We worked with vendors mentoring them on how to handle their clients’ cancelations and encouraging postponing.

 On May 11, 2020 JB developed her version of safety measures during weddings IF & WHEN they were safe to continue.
 Feel free to download these helpful tips and advice to create safe ideas and possibilities.
 Please note NONE of these are FDA or government approved but are the intellectual property of Jennifer Ball & Knot Your Average Events.
 We look forward to safely hosting weddings and events soon!